Frequently Asked Questions

 Once a year, large numbers of Syndicate members from all over the world, gather together for a multi-day guild conference.
 It is the largest single guild gathering in the history of online gaming and it a very good time is had by all who attend.
 We highly encourage all members who can possibly attend to do so.
 Its well worth the investment and many lifelong friendships are formed and much guild business and planning takes place there.
 The conference is regularly attended by developers so members get a chance to learn about upcoming games or give feedback and ideas about existing ones.
 Members develop friendships with many dozens of guildmates that are a major part of what separates us from other guilds.
 We are not an online gaming guild.
 We are not a guild that exists for any game.
 We are an online gaming community, that uses MMO games as a tool to further our friendships.
 Online Games are a tool to achieve our end goal, not an end goal in and of themselves.

-11) You dont share alot of information about your internal workings on the web.
+11) You don't share much information about your internal workings on the web.
 Why is that?

 The Syndicate is a private guild.
 We do not feel the need to brag about ourselves on public message boards (i.e. you will not see our members bragging or engaging in flame wars on any public message board nor will we wave our guild banner all over the place in our public signatures).
 We dont feel the need to share private guild information with the public.
 But there have been a number of interviews and articles written about us that will give you more insight into our inner workings.
 We also have our book, Legend of The Syndicate which serves as a good guide on our method for creating a very large and very stable guild.